PardheevKrishna/MIC/bdcom/poc.md

-Below is a revised complete markdown file that properly closes code blocks so that only the intended sections are formatted as code.
-Make sure to include a blank line before and after each code block and verify that every opening triple backtick (```) has a matching closing triple backtick.

-# Running SAS Code from a .sas File Faster with Python – Proof-of-Concept (POC)
+# Running SAS Code from a .sas File Faster with Python – All-in-One POC

-This document provides a step-by-step guide on how to execute SAS code stored in an external `.sas` file using the [saspy](https://github.com/sassoftware/saspy) library, and then leverage Python’s advanced data processing frameworks (such as Pandas, Dask, and PySpark) to enhance performance.
+This document demonstrates a complete Proof-of-Concept (POC) that reads SAS code stored in an external `.sas` file, executes it via SASPy, and then leverages multiple Python libraries—Pandas, Dask, and PySpark—for high-performance data processing.
+The single Python script below measures the performance at each stage to help you evaluate improvements throughout your processing pipeline.

 ---